deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “You two are ridiculous,” Julian commented, then began performing a series of calisthenics.

-“But…” Daar growled low to himself, “While I ‘preciate ‘yer esteem, let’s be honest.
+“But…” Daar growled low to himself, “while I ‘preciate ‘yer esteem, let’s be honest.
 I still ain’t conditioned quite as good as you, and ‘yer always a bit over-optimistic ‘bout these things, too.”

 “Eh…I think my friends maybe tend to underestimate themselves and their limits too easily…”

-“Mebbe,” Daar chittered, “But I don’t wanna delude m’self.
+“Mebbe,” Daar chittered.
+“But I don’t wanna delude m’self.
 I *may* be ‘yer match ‘fer strength, ‘specially on a *fantastic* day like today, but I’ll *never* match up wit’ your endurance, neither.
 An’ anyways, I think we better get movin’ ‘cuz ‘yer gonna git recalled any minute, I bet.”

-“Well,” Adam again grinned sheepishly, “Okay yeah, I get a bit over-enthusiastic sometimes.
+“Well,” Adam again grinned sheepishly.
+“Okay yeah, I get a bit over-enthusiastic sometimes.
 But don’t underestimate yourself, man!
 You’re awfully damn---Goddamnit.”

 Sometimes, coincidences were enough to make even the most rational Corti wonder.
 No sooner had Daar uttered those words than Adam’s phone sprang into life with what Nofl recognized as the theme song from a cartoon he’d briefly studied out of anthropological fascination.
 The plot had been paper-thin and had mostly consisted of extremely large and muscular men screaming a lot while their hair inexplicably changed color…